reconbot/rough-edges/README.md

 ![fit](serialport-unit-tests.png)

-^ it kept breaking on me and I wanted it to stop
-"Cant test this because it's hardware."
+^ it kept breaking johnny-five and I wanted it to stop "Cant test this because it's hardware."

 ---